-Kleinmann, which produces specialised cleaning products, automotive products, office products and, most recently, nano products (for office, household and automotive), has grown at a rate of between 20 and 40 per cent annually over the past few years and expects this growth to move into triple digits with the growth in nanotechnology.
-It registered revenue of €12 million ($14.5 million) in 2005.
+Kleinmann, which produces specialised cleaning products, automotive products, office products and, most recently, nano products (for office, household and automotive), has grown at a rate of between 20 and 40 per cent annually over the past few years and expects this growth to move into triple digits with the growth in nano-tech.
+It registered profits of €12 million ($14.5 million) in 2005.

 But Kleinmann claims that the hunt for a suitable investor was not easy.
 The company was also in discussion with a number of other potential investors, but some required Kleinmann to cut jobs or relocate, a compromise that was too big for its owner.

 "Kleinmann is a family company, with 75 employees including our kids.
 We obviously want to save jobs and stay in control of our own company.
 ITW enables us to stay as we are, it allows us that control.
 In addition, we lose the risk and, if we meet ITW’s targets, gain the financial backing."

 ITW, an NYSE-registered speciality equipment designer and producer, recorded sales of more than $11.7 billion last year, giving it a place on the Fortune 200 list.
 With 49,000 members of staff, it owns more than 650 decentralised, mid-sized companies in 45 countries worldwide, including Kleinmann competitor, US-based Techspray.
 Kleinmann describes his company as "the biggest unknown company in the world".